Ford Hybrid and Electric Vehicles

 Chipping Sodbury Motor Company is excited to introduce you to the excellent range of new Mild Hybrid, Hybrid, Plug-in Hybrid and battery electric vehicles that have been announced so far and help you discover more about the different powertrains available.
 For a detailed look in to Electrification, please visit Ford.co.uk.

-Please get in touch!
-Our experienced and friendly sales team will be pleased to answer any questions you may have on Ford’s range of hybrid and all-electric vehicles.
+Please get in touch with our experienced sales team, who will be pleased to answer any questions you may have on Ford’s range of hybrid vehicles.

-Please click on the icons below to find out more information on All-Electric, Plug-in Hybrid, Mild Hybrid and Hybrid Vehicles.
+Please click on the icons below to find out more information on Mild Hybrid Vehicles, Hybrid, Plug-in Hybrid and All-Electric Vehicles.

 Mild Hybrid Electric Vehicles (MHEV)